teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >    {% snippet faqs/galaxy/datasets_import_from_data_library.md %}
 >
 > 4. Ensure that the datatype of "phm_collection_adapted" is "tsv".
 Otherwise, use convert datatype.
-> 5. Check that the datatype of "stopwords-en" is txt.
+> 5. Verify that the datatype of "stopwords-en" is "txt".
 If not, convert the datatype.
 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >